 If you and your partner are struggling to conceive, the first thing to do is see a urologist.
-The urologist will do a physical exam and a semen analysis.
+Dr. Kaplon will do a physical exam and a semen analysis.
 If both exams come back normal, the physician will suggest further testing based on what they find appropriate.

 Male Infertility Treatment in Sarasota, FL

-Dr. Daniel Kaplon is a physician at Urology Treatment Center of Sarasota, seeking to provide the highest level of care through state of the art technologies and highly skilled experience.
-We are devoted to addressing the individual needs and demands of patients in a warm and caring environment in Sarasota.
+Dr. Daniel Kaplon is a physician at Urology Treatment Center of Sarasota, seeking to provide the highest level of care through state-of-the-art technologies and highly skilled experience.
+We are devoted to addressing the individual needs and demands of patients in a warm and caring environment.
 Contact the office of Dr. Kaplon at (941) 917-5400 for information on male infertility.